25+ Foods That Are Gray

 21. Salted Plums

-Salted plums, also known as saladitos, are common in Mexico and China.
+Salted plums, or saladitos, are common in Mexico and China.
 Salted plums are gray and juicy with a sweet or sour taste.
 They boost the body’s overall immunity and assist in the maintenance of healthy bowel movements.

-Salted plums are believed to help in weight loss as they keep your stomach full for longer.
+Salted plums are believed to help lose weight as they keep your stomach full longer.
 Other cultures also embrace salted plums for various reasons.
 For example, the Japanese eat them to enhance their athletic performance and fighting energy.

 22. Truffles